EhsanZB/AngularJS-notes/02-MVC basic/notes.md

 * has bidirectional relation with model and one-way relation with view.
 * naming the controller with `PascalCase`.
 * ng-Controller directive specifies a Controller class;
+* controller can `add properties` to the scope and the `view can access` those.
+* controller can `set functions` to the scope. such functions perfom logic and interact with services. such `services encapsulate business layer` of the application.

 ---